-A legal separation from bed and board on the other hand is granted if parties to the marriage have mutually and voluntarily lived separate and apart without cohabitation; or that both parties have lived separate and apart without cohabitation for one year preceding the filing of the action.
+- That both parties have lived separate and apart without cohabitation for one year preceding the filing of the action.

 You may be deemed to have lived separate and apart from one another even though you reside under the same roof as long as you have each pursued separate lives sharing neither bed nor board or have been deemed separate pursuant to a court order.